 Summer Undergraduate Internship Program in Clinical and Translational Research

-The Clinical and Translational Sciences Award (CTSA) at the University of Pennsylvania sponsors a summer undergraduate internship program that provides mentored experiences in clinical and translational sciences to students from Bryn Mawr College, Franklin & Marshall College, Haverford College, Lincoln University, Swarthmore College, and the University of Pennsylvania.
-Internships are 10 weeks in duration and start the first full week of June (Mon June 4 - Fri Aug 10 2018).
+The Clinical and Translational Sciences Award (CTSA) at the University of Pennsylvania sponsors a summer undergraduate internship program that provides mentored experiences in clinical and translational sciences to students from Bryn Mawr College, Franklin & Marshall College, Haverford College, Lincoln University, Swarthmore College, the University of Pennsylvania, and the University of Puerto Rico.
+Internships are 10 weeks in duration and start May 29, 2019 and end August 2, 2019.
 Stipends are $3,900, and the program provides housing on the University of Pennsylvania campus.

 About the Internship

 About the internship

 Translational research refers to the attainment and transfer of new knowledge from the bench to the clinic — and from the clinic to the bench.
 Basic scientists provide clinicians with new tools for the diagnosis and treatment of patients and for assessment of impact.
 Clinical researchers make novel observations about the nature and progression of disease that engage basic investigators.
 Translational research is viewed as a medium for discoveries to be translated into practical diagnostic and therapeutic applications.